Skip to main content

 2. Shared lookup check - has another Brikly operator already entered or verified measurements for this product from this supplier?
 If so, those measurements are applied automatically.

-3. Web search (when enabled) - if no shared data exists, Brikly searches the web for the product's specifications on the supplier's website or food service catalogues, and extracts the packaging information.
-When a product code is available on the line item, it is included in the search to narrow down results — in testing, this nearly always returns the correct measurement data.
+3. Web search (when enabled) - if no shared data exists, Brikly searches the web for the product's specifications on the supplier's website or food service catalogues.
+When a product code is available on the line item, it is included in the search to narrow down results - in testing, this nearly always returns the correct measurement data.
+On supermarket receipts, which often print no size at all, the sizes Brikly finds are shown to you as suggestions to choose from rather than filled in automatically - see Size Suggestions.

 4. Cache the result - whether measurements were found or not, the result is stored so future invoices skip the search entirely.
-When multiple packaging variants are found, all of them are stored and the best match is auto-selected.
+When several possible sizes are found, all of them are kept so they can be offered to you.

 This layered approach means most items are filled from your own history, the shared lookup catches items you haven't seen before, and web search is a last resort for truly new products.